cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ~~~
 def LabeledExtract(salt, label, ikm):
-  labeled_ikm = concat("HPKE-05 ", suite_id, label, ikm)
+  labeled_ikm = concat("HPKE-06", suite_id, label, ikm)
   return Extract(salt, labeled_ikm)

 def LabeledExpand(prk, label, info, L):
-  labeled_info = concat(I2OSP(L, 2), "HPKE-05 ", suite_id, label, info)
+  labeled_info = concat(I2OSP(L, 2), "HPKE-06", suite_id, label, info)
   return Expand(prk, labeled_info, L)
 ~~~

-\[\[RFC editor: please change "HPKE-05" to "RFCXXXX", where XXXX is the final number, before publication.]]
+\[\[RFC editor: please change "HPKE-06" to "RFCXXXX", where XXXX is the final number, before publication.]]

-The value of `suite_id` depends on where the KDF is used; it is assumed implicit from the implementation and not passed as parameter.
+The value of `suite_id` depends on where the KDF is used; it is assumed implicit from the implementation and not passed as a parameter.
 If used inside a KEM algorithm, `suite_id` MUST start with "KEM" and identify this KEM algorithm; if used in the remainder of HPKE, it MUST start with "HPKE" and identify the entire ciphersuite in use.
 See sections {{dhkem}}